 To do this variation, jump with the feet wide apart and then bring them back together before jumping over the rope.

 Jumping rope is not only fun, but a great exercise despite a person’s fitness expertise.
-When it comes to what muscles does jump rope work, readers now know that the simple exercise can be used to engage nearly the entire body, producing incredible fitness benefits and results!
+When it comes to the muscles that work during jump rope, readers now know that the simple exercise can be used to engage nearly the entire body, producing incredible fitness benefits and results!

 What Does Jumping Rope Work On?